EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Skin, Mannequin, or 3D Head (Secondary Texture)/README.md

 # Marvel Mods GIMP Plugins
 by BaconWizard17
-## Export Skin
+## Export Skin, Mannequin, or 3D Head (Secondary)
 This plugin exports a skin texture in several optimized formats.

 ### Compatibility
 This script will only work correctly if the image has been saved as a .xcf file.
 The texture can be for a skin, 3D head, or mannequin.
+The texture should be a secondary texture for the skin (smaller texture).

 ### Installation
  1. This script can be installed using `update.bat` from the main folder of this release, or it can be placed individually in your GIMP plugins directory.
 The standard location for this is `C:\Users\(your user)\AppData\Roaming\GIMP\2.10\plug-ins`.
 Check the main `README.md` file in this project for more details on proper installation.